Physician Assistant Studies M.S.

 - Documented home health care experience

-A full listing of acceptable patient contact experiences can be found on the program website (http://grad.towson.edu/program/master/past-ms/)
+A full listing of acceptable patient contact experiences can be found within the Physician Assistant Program Application and Admissions Information booklet.

 - Additional requirements for international students include minimum TOEFL score of 550 pBT or 80 iBT (with a minimum score of 20 on each of Listening, Speaking, Reading, and Writing sections), or minimum IELTS of 6.5 (with a minimum of 6.5 in each of the Listen, Speaking, Reading, and Writing sections), official copy of transcript evaluation, copy of permanent residency card, copy of current visa, and official copy of international transcript